Life Challenges - Diabetes

 Signs of Diabetes and its Basic Treatment

-Early diagnosis is a highly important factor (the stage in which there is a decrease in insulin tolerance) for treating it upon its manifestation and constant ongoing balancing among chronic patients.
-Upon the progression of the illness, there is a decrease in the quantity of secreted insulin, in which stage the common practice is to integrate Insulin treatment from an external source.
+Early diagnosis is a highly important factor for treating chronic diseases like diabetes.
+Upon the progression of the illness, there is a decrease in the quantity of secreted insulin, in which stage the common practice is to integrate Insulin treatment from an external source - injections.